US Media Widely Covers Imran Khans Removal From PM Office, Calling Him Anti-American - UrduPoint

 US Media Widely Covers Imran Khan's Removal From PM Office, Calling Him Anti-American

-NEW YORK, (UrduPoint / Pakistan Point News - 10th Apr, 2022 ) :American print and electronic media Sunday gave prominent coverage to the news of Prime Minister Imran Khan's ouster from office, highlighting his rise from an international cricketer to a politician who oversaw an era of Pakistan's foreign policy that distanced the country from the United States, and moved it towards China and Russia.
+NEW YORK, (UrduPoint / Pakistan Point News - 10th Apr, 2022 ) :American print and electronic media Sunday gave prominent coverage to the news of Imran Khan's ouster from office of Prime Minister, highlighting his rise from an international cricketer to a politician who oversaw an era of Pakistan's foreign policy that distanced the country from the United States, and moved it towards China and Russia.

 In a dispatch from Islamabad, The Washington Post post wrote, "(Imran) Khan made a last-ditch effort to cling to power, producing a document that he said proved that U.S. officials had conspired against him in league with his legislative opponents."
 "But", Post correspondent Pamela Constable said, "as a tense nighttime confrontation loomed, with police and paramilitary troops blanketing the capital, the vote was finally held."
 Meanwhile, the reaction among Pakistanis living in the United States was generally along party lines, with PML-N, PPP and other allied parties welcoming the end of Imran Khan's government as upholding of the Constitution while PTI leaders denounced the move which they said was part of an international conspiracy.